Ride A Bike Across The Golden Gate Bridge: A Free Self-Guided Tour

 So, I created my own Self-guided Golden Gate Bridge Bike Tour.
 And I'm happy to share my itinerary for free!

 This kind of thing takes a lot of preparation, but I took care of that for you.
-Below is everything you will need to know before your trip to SF as well the full tour itinerary near the end of this post.
+Below is everything you will need to know before your trip to SF as well as the full tour itinerary near the end of this post.

 Each location listed is linked to Google Maps.